Skip to main content

 Why Is Data Sovereignty Becoming More Important?

 Data underpins everything from AI to financial services, and governments want to protect their citizens and economies from external risks.
-This is driving stricter localisation and transfer rules (see the ICO detail).
+This is driving stricter localisation and transfer rules (see the ICO guidance on UK-EU data protection and transfers).

 How Do We Communicate Securely Across Borders?